 You want fall color?
 Come to the most colorful city in America–New Orleans.
-Here’s just a sampling of what’s up this October.
+Along with Halloween fun in the French Quarter, here’s a sampling of what’s up this October.
 Click on the links below to learn more.

-Enjoy three weekends of oompah music, brats, schnitzel and German beer!
+Enjoy three weekends of oompah music, brats, schnitzel and German beer on Bayou St. John!
 Sponsored by the Deutches Haus of New Orleans.

 Ghost Tours, All October